microchip-pic-avr-examples/pic16f13145-7-segment-decoder-mplab-mcc/README.md

 ## Demo

 The demo below presents the incrementing numbers in hexadecimal between 0 and 0xF (hexadecimal values) that are shown on the 7-segment display.
-The 330 Ohm resistors are needed for current limiting between each LED and I/O pins of the microcontroller.
+The 330 Ohm resistors are needed to limit the current between each LED and I/O pins of the microcontroller.

 <br><img src="images/demo.gif" width="600">